Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Study 3: Examining probabilistic reduction in smaller and diverse dialect corpora

 In our experiments, we compare and contrast two datasets of spontaneous speech corpora representing Mainstream American English and African American Language.
 For MAE, we use the Buckeye Corpus used in \citet{seyfarth2014word}, which contains 282,565 tokens.
-We compare probabilistic reduction in Buckeye with CORAAL \cite{kendall2018corpus}.
+We compare probabilistic reduction in Buckeye with CORAAL, which is a broad-coverage corpus of African-American Language \citep{kendall2018corpus}.
+Speakers from this corpus come from Atlanta, Georgia; Washington DC at two different time points; Detroit, Michigan; New York City's Lower East Side, Princeville, North Carolina; Rochester, New York; and Valdosta, Georgia and thus represent a range of histories of migration and language contact.
 The full CORAAL corpus is much larger than Buckeye, with 1.37 million tokens, and as of this writing is composed of eight distinct dialect groups from across the United States.
-Since only some dialects had time-aligned transcripts, we applied a CORAAL-specific language model in the Montreal Forced Aligner (MFA) to obtain durations for all recordings \cite{mcauliffe2017montreal}\footnote{The MFA language model was trained on only four dialects: DCA, DCB, PRV, and ROC.}.

-As in Section \S\ref{clarkcandor}, we tokenized the spoken corpora into utterances along pause boundaries, as these roughly correspond to intonational units \cite{bishop2018anticipatory}.
-Buckeye and CORAAL defined pauses somewhat differently, with CORAAL using phonetic criteria (60-70 ms of silence; \citet{kendallthesis09,kendall2013speech}) and Buckeye relying on the intuition of the annotators \cite{pitt2005buckeye,raymond2003analysis}.
-Furthermore, AAL has many grammatical and lexical features that are relatively unfamiliar to the base model, relative to WMAE.
-So, for the CORAAL data, we merged each utterance with the next to augment the input size and ensure a strong baseline for both datasets.
+Both corpora clearly demarcate phrase boundaries in the transcripts.
+As in Section \S\ref{clarkcandor}, we tokenized the spoken corpora into utterances along pause boundaries, as these roughly correspond to intonational units \citep{bishop2018anticipatory}.
+Buckeye and CORAAL defined pauses somewhat differently, with CORAAL using phonetic criteria (60-70 ms of silence; \citet{kendallthesis09,kendall2013speech}) and Buckeye relying on the intuition of the annotators \citep{pitt2005buckeye,raymond2003analysis}.
+We suspect that these differences are not major, however, as we showed in Figure \ref{fig:ASD-effect} that both corpora demonstrate the expected anticipatory shortening and phrase-final lengthening under our segmentation scheme.

+We took gold inter-pause intervals and then produced timestamps for word boundaries for all of the recordings in both corpora.
+Since only some dialects had time-aligned transcripts for word boundaries, for consistency we applied a CORAAL-specific language model in the Montreal Forced Aligner (MFA) to obtain durations of words for all recordings \citep{mcauliffe2017montreal}\footnote{The MFA language model was trained on only four dialects: DCA, DCB, PRV, and ROC.}.

-\subsection{Language model fine-tuning}
+\subsubsection{Language model fine-tuning}